Use these seven methods to avoid reflection in glass photography.

 We have to pick the right one that works the best for our photo.
 For example, if we increase the height of our light source, then the reflection will face the floor, and we will be safe from that angle.

 This is one application of the rule of basic physics.
-Now let us talk in-depth about more about how to get rid of reflection in depth.
+Now let us talk in-depth more about how to get rid of reflection in depth.

 When we work with glass, we have to fight off the evil – reflection.
 In glass-related photography, we must avoid reflection at all costs.

 Hence, here is the catch.
-When we want to eliminate the shadow of our object, we use front light.
+When we want to eliminate the shadow of our object, we use the front light.
 With the exact rule inverse, we use a backlight to combat the reflection.

 Because the backlight is helpful, and, If you are unsure how to shoot a particular glass object photography, you should start with a backlight.